 2. Effective Communication

-Workplace communication that includes patterns of clarity, courtesy, and proactivity prove to help employees express themselves clearly and allow teams to work better together, which in turn increase productivity.
+Workplace communication that includes patterns of clarity, courtesy, and proactivity proves to help employees express themselves clearly and allow teams to work better together, which in turn increases productivity.

 3. Open Feedback

 Fostering a culture of feedback is necessary for any organization.
 Feedback pushes higher levels of performance by allowing all members of the organization to better each other.
 Feedback can come from many different people and places, internal or external, and from any level of the organization.

 Awareness of practices and cultures that are different from your own is another key element of success..
 An organization whose culture embraces diversity tends to have increased tolerance and acceptance of others, which helps cultivate teamwork and collaboration.

 Teams also need to be mindful of the expectations of the organization.
 When expectations are clear across the board and a clear team goal is in place, collaboration becomes much more fluid.

 Employee engagement has become one of the highest priorities for organizations around the world.
 William Kahn, professor of organizational behavior at Boston University, discovered that employees were far more emotionally and physically engaged when they experienced psychological meaningfulness, psychological safety, and availability.
 While compensation will always be a component of job satisfaction, research from the Harvard Business Review showsthat it’s not always the main motivator in employee satisfaction.